4ddict/gpscam/README.md

 # 📸 GPSCam 0.1 by @addict

 **GPS-enabled camera system for Raspberry Pi**
-Overlay GPS coordinates, speed, and timestamp on a live camera stream — and publish GPS data to Home Assistant via MQTT.
+Overlay GPS coordinates, speed, and timestamp on a live camera stream — and publish GPS data to Home Assistant via MQTT (optional).

 > 🚧 **Still in early development — expect bugs.
 Contributions welcome!**